vippsas/vipps-streamlabs/README.md

 ```

-10. Set SERVER_URL in frontend directory
+10. Set `SERVER_URL` in frontend directory

-In /frontend/src/server/routes/paymentApi.js in line 5, change variable SERVER_URL to the url for backend app.
+In `/frontend/src/server/routes/paymentApi.js` in line 5, change variable
+`SERVER_URL` to the URL for backend app.
 In this example: http://sharp-rain-backend-921.herokuapp.com/

-10. Deploy both apps to Heroku
+11. Deploy both apps to Heroku

 Deploy Server:
 ```bash